 “…like a good lick in the face by an adorable puppy, it’s near-impossible to resist.”

 Alex Saveliev, Film Threat

-In addition to renting or buying the film, you can also buy the official film poster!
+In addition to renting or buying the film, you can also stream/buy the soundtrack album, and buy the official film poster!

 Filmmakers Matthew Salleh and Rose Tucker embarked on a year long journey around the globe to capture the special relationship between humans and dogs.

 We Don’t Deserve Dogs is our second documentary film, following on from our 2017 debut Barbecue.
 We were very fortunate to travel the world to discover the unique bonds between dogs and humans.

 In making this film, we wanted to explore not only the loving loyalty our four-legged friends give us, but also truly ponder the question of whether we, as humans, deserve the love that dogs can give.